-My friend Suzie was in her fancy house, situated in a very well-to-do area of Hornswood.
-Her baby was having “no-nappy” time, while the four-year old was watching The Wiggles (back before they got old and a little weird).
+My friend Suzie was in her fancy house, situated in a very well-to-do area of Hornswood (being the mystical little suburbs snuggled between Hornsby and Chatswood).
+Her baby was having “no-nappy” time, while the four-year old was watching The Wiggles.

 While trying to not be driven mad by mashed potato, mashed potato, Suzie glanced at the clock.

 Suzie – “OH F*CK!
 IT’S 3:48!
 THE KIDS!”